cdapio/cdap/docs/courses/source/exercises/e02_purchase_example_dashboard.rst

 You are now able to:

 - Install pre-compiled Applications
+- Use the Dashboard to enter events to a Stream
+- Use the Dashboard to run MapReduce Workflows
-- Use the Dashboard to...
+- Use the Dashboard to query Reactor using a Procedure
-- ?

 ----